Why You Should Use Clay on Your Skin:

 - Mix equal parts Clay Powder to clean, purified water – spring water is best, distilled will absorb the minerals in the clay so its best avoided.
 For an even more intense, purifying mask, replace water with raw apple cider vinegar.

 - Add a few drops of essential oil like lavender, rosemary, or lemongrass.

 - Let it dry for 20 minutes.

 - Apply a high-quality, organic moisturizer like The Alitura Moisturizer after to protect the skin and balance sebum production.

-- It’s recommended to use the clay mask one or twice per week for best results.
-We of course recommend the Alitura Clay Mask.
-With its four different types of clay and other amazing ingredients, we truly believe it’s the best clay mask in the market.
+- It’s recommended to use the clay mask once or twice per week for best results.
+We, of course, recommend the Alitura Clay Mask.
+With its four different types of clay and other amazing ingredients, we truly believe it’s the best clay mask on the market.